What is malaria?

 How is malaria diagnosed?

-Your healthcare provider will ask about your past health and do a physical exam.
+Your healthcare provider will ask about your past health and travel history and do a physical exam.
 You may also have blood tests to rule out other possible infections.
-Using a microscope and other types of testing, your healthcare provider can confirm if you have malaria parasites in your blood.
+Using a microscope and other types of testing, your provider can confirm if you have malaria parasites in your blood.

 How is malaria treated?